cbcruk/jsdoc3-/docs/tags/see.md

  */
 function foo() {}

-// Use the inline {@link} tag to include a link within a free-form description.
+// Use the inline @link tag to include a link within a free-form description.
 /**
  * @see {@link foo} for further information.
  * @see {@link http://github.com|GitHub}